d-michail/python-jgrapht/docs/tutorial.rst

 The type of the graph can be queried during runtime using :py:meth:`.Graph.type` which returns instances of :py:class:`.GraphType`.
-This allows algorithms to alter their behavior based on the actual graph that they are running over.
+This allows algorithms to alter their behavior based on the actual graph that they are running on.
 The following properties can be queried,

 .. nbplot::